 - Click on “Triggers” on the top toolbar

 - Click on “New” to create a new Trigger.
 A new Trigger window will appear on the right side.

-- Start by entering a name for this Trigger for future reference
+- Start by entering a name for this Trigger

 - Define the population you want to run this Trigger on using the filters.
 If you want to run this Trigger on all visitors who trigger the event, simply leave this empty.
 For more information on how to use the segmentation filters, please see our document on defining segments.